 4.Mandatory or optional nature of the provision of your personal data – consequences of refusal

-4.1 Failure to provide your personal data for the purposes as per the preceding Section 3.1(i) and 3.1(iii) will make it impossible for the Company to evaluate your application.
+4.1 Unless the relevant personal data is processed on the basis of consent, failure to provide your personal data for the purposes as per the preceding Section 3.1(i) and 3.1(iii) will make it impossible for the Company to evaluate your application.

-4.2 The provision of your personal data for the purposes as per preceding Section 3.1(ii) is optional; however, failure to do so will entail the impossibility for the Company to contact such third parties with whom or which you previously gained your professional experience and/or received training.
+4.2 The provision of your personal data for the purposes as per preceding Section 3.1(ii) is optional; however, unless the relevant personal data is processed on the basis of consent, failure to do so will entail the impossibility for the Company to contact such third parties with whom or which you previously gained your professional experience and/or received training.
 The Company will in any case evaluate your application.

-4.3 The provision of your personal data for the purposes as per the preceding Section 3.2 is optional; however, failure to do so will entail, consequently, the impossibility of having access to the Company’s premises.
+4.3 The provision of your personal data for the purposes as per the preceding Section 3.2 is optional; however, unless the relevant personal data is processed on the basis of consent, failure to do so will entail, consequently, the impossibility of having access to the Company’s premises.

 4.4 The provision of your personal data for the purposes as per the preceding Section 3.3 is optional; however, failure to do so will entail, consequently, the impossibility for the Company to evaluate your application.